 Families who have adopted at least one child through DCFS or another state agency qualify for this service.
-Respite workers provide in home and on sight care for children, while allowing parents time away for a respite break.
+Respite workers provide in-home and on-site care for children, while allowing parents time away for a respite break.

 A Respite Provider receives special adoption training and understands the unique and special needs that often accompany adoption.

-A Respite Provider builds teams relationships with parents through open communication, and makes efforts to learn specific rules and important family information from parents.
+A Respite Provider builds team relationships with parents through open communication, and makes efforts to learn specific rules and important family information from parents.